JingyiY99/SDDML-Temp/README.md

-# You can download the SDDML Temp.ipyn
+# You can download the SDDML Temp.ipynb